ansys/pyansys-tools-report/doc/source/user_guide/index.rst

     # Instantiate a Report object
     rep = report.Report(ansys_libs=my_ansys_libs, ansys_vars=my_ansys_vars)

-    # For printing the report just call it
+    # For printing the report
     rep

 The typical output of a ``Report`` would look as follows: